 a.
 Raw Data.

 DI needs targeted access to raw data to build the information and knowledge necessary for superior decision-making.
 This raw data can come directly from observation and unstructured digital sources such as images.
 But increasingly, it comes from many different systems and input devices such as the Internet of Things (IoT).
 Also in a real-world operational environment, DI is often constrained from accessing needed data in a timely manner.
-Thus, DI routinely works with incomplete data.
-In fact, access to quality data is a key capability for modern businesses.
+Thus, DI routinely works with incomplete and ambiguous data.
+Without a doubt, modern businesses must be able to exchange data that is up-to-date, complete and understood.
 This is what is called data interoperability.

 b.
 Information.